pyodide/pyodide-pack/README.md

 ```

-See the documentation at [pyodide-pack.pyodide.org](https://pyodide-pack.pyodide.org).
+See the documentation at [pyodide-pack.pyodide.org](https://pyodide-pack.pyodide.org) for more details.

 ## License